-Baroque Altars of German School in Northern Friuli
+Baroque Altars of the German School in Northern Friuli

-In harmony with the interest in the valorisation of woodcarving heritage which characterises the Region Friuli Venezia Giulia, the research group took part in the national project La scultura lignea in Europa tra Rinascimento e Barocco.
+In harmony with the interest in the valorisation of the woodcarving heritage which characterises the Friuli Venezia Giulia Region, the research group took part in the national project La scultura lignea in Europa tra Rinascimento e Barocco.
 Circolazione di maestranze, modelli e materiali tra Italia, Spagna, Francia e Germania (Project PRIN 2013–2016).
-The project aimed in general at reconstructing the movements of artworks and artists from all over Europe towards Italy; as regards the team of the University of Udine, it focused on the unprecedented and systematic investigation on German and Slovenian wooden sculptures dating to the Baroque period and spread on the regional mountain territory.
+In general, the project aimed ito reconstruct the movements of artworks and artists from all over Europe towards Italy; as regards the University of Udine team, it focused on the unprecedented and systematic investigation on German and Slovenian wooden sculptures dating back to the Baroque period and spread across the regional mountain territory.

-The project PRIN was also an opportunity for the Department to contribute to the implementation of the platform SICAR – sistema informativo dei cantieri di restauro, with the creation of a section dedicated to woodcarving.
+The PRIN project was also an opportunity for the Department to contribute to the implementation of the SICAR – sistema informativo dei cantieri di restauro platform, with the creation of a section dedicated to woodcarving.
 This aspect was overseen by Martina Visentin.

-All these activities have led to the rediscovery of an artistic heritage, so far completely neglected, that can be promoted, also in terms of tourism.
-The investigations have also highlighted the need of restoration works.
+All these activities led to the rediscovery of an artistic heritage, thus far completely neglected, that can also be promoted in terms of tourism.
+The investigations have also highlighted the need for restoration works.

-Due to the great number of artworks discovered, at the end of the project PRIN the research group decided to delve further into the subject by focusing in particolar on the presence of wooden sculptures realised by German artists in the Friulian mountain area – whose quality, with regard to the Baroque period, far outweights that shown by local productions.
+At the end of the PRIN project, due to the great number of artworks discovered, the research group decided to delve further into the subject by particularly focusing on the presence of wooden sculptures created by German artists in the Friulian mountain area – whose quality, with regard to the Baroque period, far outweights that of local productions.
 The investigation went on in the context of the project 1680–1980.
 Ricchezza e dispersione della scultura lignea nel Canal del Ferro e in Val Canale (CIRF 2018).

-On the whole, the study saw the involvement of various Slovenian, Austrian, and Croatian scholars, who attended the international conference Scultura lignea barocca di scuola tedesca presente in Friuli, held in Udine on the 7th and 8th November 2019.
-Collaboration was also offered by the local Superintendency, the Diocesan Office for the Cultural Heritage, and the ERPAC, which could correct and enrich its catalogue with new information.
-The group worked also with the Museo del palazzo veneziano di Malborghetto and with the ethnographic museums of Udine and Tolmezzo, which hosted three exhibitions dedicated to the theme.
+On the whole, the study saw the involvement of various Slovenian, Austrian and Croatian scholars, who attended the international conference Scultura lignea barocca di scuola tedesca presente in Friuli, held in Udine on the 7th and 8th November, 2019.
+Collaboration was also offered by the local Superintendency, the Diocesan Office for Cultural Heritage, and the ERPAC, which could correct and enrich its catalogue with new information.
+The group also worked with the Museo del palazzo veneziano di Malborghetto and with the ethnographic museums of Udine and Tolmezzo, which hosted three exhibitions dedicated to the theme.

 Among the publications related to the results of the work, the most prominent are:

-- Sculture lignee tedesche del periodo barocco in Carnia, Canal del Ferro e Valcanale, in G. Perusini (ed.), Sculture lignee tedesche in Carnia, Canal di Ferro e Valcanale dal Tardogotico all’Ottocento, Forum Editrice, Udine 2018 (it contains the contributions of Claudio Lorenzini and Martina Visentin too).
+- Sculture lignee tedesche del periodo barocco in Carnia, Canal del Ferro e Valcanale, in G. Perusini (ed.), Sculture lignee tedesche in Carnia, Canal di Ferro e Valcanale dal Tardogotico all’Ottocento, Forum Editrice, Udine 2018 (containing the contributions of both Claudio Lorenzini and Martina Visentin).

 - G. Perusini, Le sculture della cappella di san Giovanni Nepomuceno nel castello di Stückl (Tarvisio), in Fabio Marcelli (ed.), Festschrift in onore di Francesco Federico Mancini, Aguaplano, Perugia, forthcoming.